Day 4 - Laugavegur: Landmannalaugar to Hrafntinnusker

 This area, so close to Landmannalaugar, gets plenty of day hikers, but they thin as the day wears on.

 Astonishing.
-We scarcely know where to look – we are completely inside the vista.
-The lava field is such a contrast
+You’ll scarcely know where to look – you are completely inside the vista.
+The lava field is such a contrast to the surrounding rhyolite and river plain.

 And the views keep changing around every corner!